satfra/DiFfRG_current/README.md

 In general, the `IDA` timestepper from the `SUNDIALS`-suite has proven to be the optimal choice for any fRG-flow with convexity restoration.
 Additionally, this solver allows for out-of-the-box solving of additional algebraic systems, which is handy for more complicated fRG setups.

 If solving purely variable-dependent systems, one of the `Boost` time steppers, `Boost_RK45`, `Boost_RK78` or `Boost_ABM`.
 The latter is especially excellent for extremely large systems which have no extremely fast dynamics, but lacks adaptive timestepping.
-In practice, choosing `Boost_ABM` over one of the RK steppers may speed up a Yang-Mills simulation with full momentum dependences by more than a factor of 10.
+In practice, choosing `Boost_ABM` over one of the RK steppers may speed up a Yang-Mills simulation with full momentum dependences by more than a factor of 10 while maintaining accuracy perfectly.

 For systems with both spatial discretisations and variables, consider one of the implicit-explicit mixtures, `SUNDIALS_IDA_Boost_RK45`,  `SUNDIALS_IDA_Boost_RK78` or `SUNDIALS_IDA_Boost_ABM`.